- 1 What is Amazon Basics?

 Cool, right?
 You do make the effort of finding a product that would work and also a manufacturer, Amazon sees that the business is kinda nice and that does work and call them directly.
 Terrific.

 Some producer did say no to that.
 But that is not an obstacle for Amazon.
-All in all, if you are not sell it to me, I would copy that.
+All in all, if you don’t sell it to me, I would copy that.

-That is how Amazon Basics was born: the ice-cream machine of online shopping
+That is how Amazon Basics was born: the gift that keeps on giving

 One of the craziest cases about all of that is the invention of Amazon Basics, which is really an ice-cream machine for the online selling because it does copy the most sold products on the marketplace, and does add Amazon’s brand and breaks all the price barriers.